 Observation and Assessment

 As part of our daily practice we observe and assess children’s development and learning to inform our future plans.
 We record our observations in a variety of ways.
-For example, presenting independent learning activities in a portfolio, long observations and photographs, which are uploaded onto the look@me program.
+For example, presenting independent learning activities in a portfolio, observations and photographs.
 Everyone is encouraged to contribute and discussions take place.
-Parents also have their own log-in to view the observations at home and are encouraged to leave comments and make their own observations.
+Parents have the opportunity to look through their child’s learning portfolio and are encouraged to leave comments and make their own observations.

 Children’s safety and welfare is paramount.
 We create a safe and secure environment and provide a curriculum, which teaches children how to be safe, make choices and assess risks.